Current Photos and Essays

 Just Finished México City & Puerto Escondido

-México is the only country in North America with a language and culture that is non-English.
-America is multi-cultured melting pot but within a generation or two most identify themselves as Americans.
+México is the only country in North America with a language and culture that is totally non-Anglo.
+America is multi-cultured melting pot but within a generation or two most will identify themselves as Americans.
 Canada has a 20% French Canadian population and about a third of the population consider them selves of French decent but Mexico is border-to-border ocean-to-ocean Mexican.
 True it has a few pockets of Chinese, Amish, and Lebanese influence but nothing big enough to influence the culture.
 México was under Spanish colonial rule and briefly French for three hundred years and has extensive old European architectural influence, Spanish Colonial to Baroque.
 It contains 33 world heritage sites more than anywhere else in the Americas.
 It has foods and drinks that are unique and recognized world wide as "Mexican'.
 When you visit México you are in a 'different land'.
 México is about 1/5 the size of The United States or Canada.
 It has about 122 million people, metro México City being the largest in Mexico and the western Hemisphere with over 21 million people.
 Amid the congestion it contains more museums than any other city in the Americas.
 It has been inhabited over 10,000 year and some of México’s archaeological ruins date back 2000 years.
 Building and highway projects still uncover new sites.
 Over 7 million of its inhabitants still speak one of 68 pre-Spanish native languages, most century’s old.
 Méxican geography varies from mountains, volcanoes, rain forest, deserts, to 5800 miles of coastline.

 5th Ave Playa del Carmen